comp-journalism/list-of-algorithm-audits/README.md

-### Misjudgement
+### Misjudgment
 The algorithm makes incorrect predictions or classifications.
-Notably, mijudgement can often lead to discrimination, distortion, and/or exploitation, but some studies in the review focused on this initial error of misjudgement without exploring second-order problematic effects.
-An algorithm implicated in misjudgement may incorrectly classify a user’s employment status or mislabel a piece of political news as being primarily about sports, for example.
+Notably, misjudgment can often lead to discrimination, distortion, and/or exploitation, but some studies in the review focused on this initial error of misjudgment without exploring second-order problematic effects.
+An algorithm implicated in misjudgment may incorrectly classify a user’s employment status or mislabel a piece of political news as being primarily about sports, for example.

 #### Criminal Justice
 * [Out With the Old and in With the New?
 An Empirical Comparison of Supervised Learning Algorithms to Predict Recidivism](https://doi.org/10.1177%2F0887403415604899) (Duwe and Kim, 2017)